claclacla/Recipe-for-a-CQRS-ES-baked-with-Ruby-on-rails-Socket.io-and-Docker/README.md

     * Add a more complex API payload object
     * Add a config file(The rabbitmq address is statically written on message_broker.rb file)

+* Database:
+    * platform events:
+        * Add a status property

+* Microservices:
+    * Add a cron service per component for checking the unparsed platform events
+    * Add a cron service per component for checking the unparsed source data
+    * Add services for changing the related components on update/delete

 * Web sockets:
     * requests parameters and payloads parsers